You speak. You die.

 The greatest problem that this movie glosses over is the quantity of Vesps.
 Story makes such a big deal out of these creatures that hunt by sound, as if that is the worst possible way to be hunted, and therefore, the human race was easily wiped out.
 But can you think of another creature that hunts by sound, but also by smell, and also by sight, and by stealth, utilizing all these aspects to hunt you and kill you quicker than any Vesp?

 Now why haven’t lions overrun the world like Vesps?
 Because of a natural barrier in the ecosystem called predator-to-prey ratio.
 You can’t possibly have that many predators, as portrayed in this movie, because there has to be enough prey to sustain them.
 Too many predators and they start dying off to a manageable level, ending up with only a few predators per hundreds of miles of their hunting territory.
 You might argue, ‘But this is the explosion of predators before they get culled down to a manageable level.’
 Wouldn’t happen.
 Can’t happen.
 How did they get to this quantity if there was not enough prey to go ‘round in the first place?
+What the hell could they have been eating in such voluminous supply down in that subterranean cavern?

 In QUIET PLACE, the lead actor dies; in THE SILENCE, the lead actor lives – because he’s The Tucci!
 Whew!
 Lawsuit averted!